mauricio/mauricio.github.com/_posts/2013-04-29-async-database-access-with-postgresql-play-scala-and-heroku.md

 I'm simplifying the code by blocking to get the results, but if you're using an async framework (like Akka or Play) you can just compose on these futures to do your work.

-The `DatabaseConnectionHandler` is a real connection to the database, it implements the `Connection` trait and you should try to use the trait as much as possible.
+The `PostgreSQLConnection` is a real connection to the database, it implements the `Connection` trait and you should try to use the trait as much as possible.
 When you create a connection handler, it's not connected to the database yet, you have to connect it yourself calling `connect` and waiting for the future to return or composing on the future to do something else.